ariannamethod/Arianna-Method-Linux/README.md

 🔹 This is not just a Linux kernel.
 Arianna Core is a compact AI-first kernel framework.

+The project deliberately targets CPU-only environments; GPU subsystems such as DRM and VGA arbitration are disabled in the kernel configuration to keep the image lean and deterministic on generic hardware.

 ## Continuous Integration

 The CI pipeline builds the kernel and boots it in QEMU using only CPU resources.
 GPU devices and drivers are absent, and QEMU